-The Spirit of Harmony advocates for music education for children, and even in these unprecedented times, it is our hope to offer practical assistance to music programs dealing with the challenges of shelter-at-home orders and closed schools.
-Please reach out to us.
-We will assist you to the extent possible, and we will update this page on an ongoing basis–please check back often.
+The Spirit of Harmony advocates for music education for children.
+Even in times of program interruption, it is always our hope to offer practical assistance and worthwhile ideas to music programs dealing with the challenges of shelter-at-home orders and extended periods of school or program closure.

 Remote and Virtual Lessons